Machine learning system mapping peatland erosion features from aerial imagery for restoration planning

 This approach is costly, time-consuming, and prone to inconsistency.
 Projects frequently begin without complete erosion data, leading to inaccurate cost projections and inadequate monitoring.
 Similar challenges exist across woodland and other nature capital domains, creating uncertainty in carbon credit verification and limiting the scale at which restoration can be delivered.

-We developed custom deep neural networks leveraging modern transformer architectures to accurately map peatland erosion from 3D depth maps, aerial imagery, and drone captures.
-The system combines semantic segmentation with multiple input backbones, custom loss functions, and patch cross-attention mechanisms—dramatically accelerating the mapping process while improving accuracy and consistency.
+We developed custom deep neural networks leveraging modern transformer architectures trained on geospatial data to accurately map peatland erosion from 3D depth maps, aerial imagery, and drone captures.
+The system combines semantic segmentation with multiple input backbones, custom loss functions, and patch cross-attention mechanisms, dramatically accelerating the mapping process while improving accuracy and consistency.

 Supported by a £250,000 Innovate UK grant awarded jointly with Caledonian Climate Partners, we extended the platform to include AI-driven restoration planning.
 This enables accurate upfront cost estimation directly from erosion maps, allowing project developers to plan and budget with confidence before work begins.